vjlab/resources/about-our-hpc.md

 - **Python3** - about 5-10% faster than M3 or my own Macbook Pro, on a single-CPU, single-thread run.
 - **RAxML** - untested
 - **BEAST & BEAGLE** - untested

+## Admin Notes

+ - NVIDIA has a python library for GPU-enhanced computation: https://developer.nvidia.com/how-to-cuda-python